May the driver of a property-carrying vehicle be on duty for more than 14 hours?

 - The Federal Motor Carrier Safety Administration may levy civil penalties on the driver or carrier, ranging from several hundred dollars to many thousands of dollars per violation, depending on the severity;

 - The carrier's safety rating can be downgraded for a pattern of violations; and

 - Federal criminal penalties can be brought against carriers who knowingly and willfully allow or require hours-of-service violations.

 Do fuel stops and tire checks need to be shown on the log?
 If so, how?

 Any change in duty status must be logged on the driver’s record of duty status, including fuels stops, tire checks, and en-route inspections.
 Short stops of less than 15 minutes can be "flagged" by drawing a line from the appropriate on-duty line to the Remarks section with the location and amount of time indicated.
-Federal regulations say that drivers have to indicate the location of each change in duty status, but there is no requirement to note what they were doing at that location.
+Federal hours-of-service regulations say that drivers have to indicate the location of each change in duty status, but there is no requirement to note what they were doing at that location.
 Many carriers require (through company policy) that their drivers note load checks ("LC") and/or tire checks ("TC") on their logs, as well a fuel stops.

 Are drivers able to split their sleeper-berth time?